 My current area of research is focused on understanding controls of secondary metabolism in Fusarium venenatum with the aim of disabling production of deleterious secondary metabolites and generating improved strains for production of nutritionally enhanced mycoprotein.
 The production of high quality protein with a low carbon footprint is essential to future global food security.

-My background is in plant molecular biology, genetic transformation and the use of in vitro methods enabling plant improvement in clonal crops, including apple and woody ornamentals.
+I am also developing CRISPR/Cas9 gene editing in strawberry and apple.
+My background is in plant molecular biology, genetic transformation and the use of in vitro methods enabling improvement in clonal crops, including strawberry, top fruit, and fungi.

 - L Antanaviciute, N Šurbanovski, N Harrison, K J McLeary, D W Simpson, F Wilson, D J Sargent & R J Harrison.
 (2015).
 Mapping QTL associated with Verticillium dahliae resistance in the cultivated strawberry (Fragaria × ananassa) Horticulture Research 2.
 15009.